CTL Instructor Handbook

 Registrar’s Intranet

-Information that faculty need about grading, scheduling and other essential responsibilities related to teaching are made available and updated regularly in the Registrar’s Intranet.
-This source of information can be accessed only by logging in with your NetID and password.
-Many faculty questions are answered in this site and all faculty members are expected to know and understand this information.
+The Registrar Intranet is a secure site for faculty to access information about grading, scheduling and other essential responsibilities related to teaching This source can be accessed only by logging in with your NetID and password.
+Many common questions are addressed on this site, and all faculty are expected to review and understand the information provided.

 Communicating with Students